chef-boneyard/chef-web-docs-2016/chef_master/source/lwrp_custom_resource.rst

 Examples
 =====================================================
-The following examples show various lightweight providers that use core resources or how to use certain parts of the |dsl resource|.
+The following examples show various lightweight providers that use platform resources or how to use certain parts of the |dsl resource|.

 :callbacks
 -----------------------------------------------------